Jscherbe/vite-config-cms-theme/README.md

 By default Vite is designed for developing applications, this module changes defaults and adds plugins to make Vite features work on a traditional website (non-app).

 In a Drupal site, what this is tested with.
 You need to change your theme's libraries when developing locally.

-We did this by:
+**We did this by:**

 1. Adding two libraries to our theme.
 One that points to the production assets (CSS/JS) and one that points to the local Vite dev server.
 This way when you are developing locally assets will be requested from the Vite dev server.
 2. Adding special frontend_dev flag to our settings.php to be set locally by the developer to switch to Vite for local development
-3. Last, we have a have a custom preprocess theme hook/function that checks for that 'frontend_dev' flag and conditionally loads the dev library vs the normal theme assets
+3. Last, we have a have a custom preprocess theme hook/function that checks for that 'frontend_dev' flag and conditionally loads the dev libraries vs the normal theme libraries ('css-js' vs 'css-js-dev' in the example below).

 **Example THEME.libraries.yml**